Yandex Cloud

 • Create a service account

-• Configure a network
+• Configure your network

-• Configure the security group.
+• Configure the security group

 • Create test agents

-• Run a test
+• Run the test

 • View the testing results